Netgate/frr/doc/user/bgp.rst

 .. index:: label vpn export (0..1048575)|auto
 .. clicmd:: label vpn export (0..1048575)|auto

-   Specifies an optional MPLS label to be attached to a route exported from the current unicast VRF to VPN.
-If label is specified as ``auto``, the label value is automatically assigned from a pool maintained by the zebra daemon.
-If zebra is not running, automatic label assignment will not complete, which will block corresponding route export.
+   Enables an MPLS label to be attached to a route exported from the current unicast VRF to VPN.
+If the value specified is ``auto``, the label value is automatically assigned from a pool maintained by the Zebra daemon.
+If Zebra is not running, or if this command is not configured, automatic label assignment will not complete, which will block corresponding route export.

 .. index:: no label vpn export [(0..1048575)|auto]
 .. clicmd:: no label vpn export [(0..1048575)|auto]